EOSIO/spec-repo/esr_configurable_wasm_limits.md

 ### max_func_local_bytes

 The maximum number of bytes used by parameters and local variables in a function.
 The default is 8KiB.
+The minimum value is 8.

 ### max_nested_structures

 The maximum nesting depth of structured control instructions.
 The function itself is included in this count.
 The default is 1024.
+The minimum value is 1.

 ### max_symbol_bytes

 The maximum size of names used for import and export.
 The default is 8192.
+The minimum value is 32.

 ### max_module_bytes

 The maximum total size of a wasm module.
 The default is 20MiB.
+The minimum value is 256

 ### max_code_bytes

 The maximum size of each function body.
 The default is 20MiB.
+The minimum value is 32

 ### max_pages

 The maximum number of 64KiB pages of linear memory that a contract can use.
 Enforced when an action is executed.
 The default is 528, or 33 MiB.
 Increasing this may cause degraded performance.
+The minimum value is 1.

 ### max_call_depth

 The maximum number of functions that may be on the stack.
 Enforced when an action is executed.
 The default is 251.
+The minimum value is 2.

 ## Layout